marcoalopez/Python_course/notebooks/installing_Python.md

 # How to install Python for Data Science using anaconda

 To install Python and the necessary scientific libraries we will use an open-source package and environment management system called **conda**.
-Conda serves to install, run, and update Python packages while making sure there are no incompatibilities between the versions of the packages in your computer.
+Conda serves to install, run, and update Python packages while making sure there are no incompatibilities between the versions of the packages on your computer.
 Also, to manage (create, delete, and modify) environments on your computer.
 In a nutshell, environments are Python installations that work independently so you can have installed different Python versions or scientific packages at the same time.
 This is useful, for example, to test a script on different versions of Python and any other Python library or to keep isolated different scientific libraries that may work with different Python versions, etc.

 - [Install Python and conda using miniconda](#install-python-and-conda-using-miniconda)
 - [Managing Python packages (install, remove, update, clean)](#managing-python-packages--install--remove--update--clean-)